chpill/ssr-cljs/slides.md

 Note:
 * First react conf, 30 january 2015
-* show the demo locally
+* Make a demo of reverboard!

 -----